mnr/writing-wip/dimensions_living_book/pedicure.md

 God smiles at his little joke, then sends Greta into the bar.
 She sidles up next to me; the bikers part and let her through.

 "Hi Marky," she says.
-"Did you buy me a beer yet?"
+"Did you buy me a beer?"

 "Gentlemen, this is Greta, my favorite-mother-in-law," I say.
 "Greta, please show them your nail polish.
 Please."

 Greta looks at me as if *I'm* the one losing my mind, but produces her fingernails.
-Our colors aren't exactly the same, but similar enough to have come from the same paint can.
+Our colors aren't exactly the same, but similar enough to have come from the same hardware store.

 Motherhood is a strong card to play and it works.
 The bikers aren't going to challenge Greta (nobody wants to get dressed down by an honored citizen half their height and a third of their weight.)
 I take a healthy chug of beer and burp; good-old-boy tactics.